 (1) In this regulation —

-“prescribed application” means an application for a mining tenement that is made after 5 February 2001.
+prescribed application means an application for a mining tenement that is made after 5 February 2001.

 (2) A prescribed application shall not be granted unless the applicant pays one eleventh of the annual rent that was prescribed for that tenement at the time the application was made.